owais-kamdar/bedrock-chat/README.md

 - All documents are stored securely in S3 with user-specific namespaces

 ### Using Your Documents
-- Select "Your Documents" or "Both" in the Context Source setting
+- Select Your choice for context in the Context Source setting
 - The system will search your uploaded documents for relevant context
-- Combine your documents with the neuroscience guide for comprehensive responses

 ## API Endpoints